zdou0830/DAFE/README.md

     }

 The code is based on UnsupervisedMT (https://github.com/facebookresearch/UnsupervisedMT).
-Please also cite their papers if you found the resources n this repository useful.
+Please also cite their papers if you found the resources in this repository useful.

     @inproceedings{lample2018phrase,
       title={Phrase-Based \& Neural Unsupervised Machine Translation},